Yaroslav-Radchuk/article_list/README.md

 In this application you can see and find a lot of articles.

-To see the demonstration: https://yaroslav-radchuk.github.io/article_list/
+Click [here](https://yaroslav-radchuk.github.io/article_list/) to see the demonstration.

 Main task: